Founder, Executive Director, and Publisher

 Sara Angel, PhD, received a Trudeau Doctoral Scholarship, the most prestigious award of its kind in Canada, given “for innovative ideas that will help solve issues of critical importance to Canadians.”
 Angel started her career working with Bruce Mau before becoming a commissioning editor at the London-based art publisher Phaidon Press.
 She has had an extensive career in journalism including being editor-in-chief of Chatelaine, a commentator for CBC television’s On the Arts, an editor for Saturday Night, and a columnist for The National Post.
 Angel writes for publications including Maclean’s, Canadian Art, The Walrus, and the Globe and Mail to make the world of art accessible to a broad audience.
 She is an adjunct professor at York University and Western University.

 Jocelyn Anderson has taught at the Courtauld Institute of Art, Birkbeck, and the University of East Anglia, and she has worked in the Learning Department at Tate Britain.
 She holds a PhD and MA in Art History from the Courtauld Institute of Art and a BA from McGill University.
-Her research explores art in Britain, Canada, and across the British Empire in the eighteenth and nineteenth centuries, and she is the author of Touring and Publicizing England’s Country Houses in the Long Eighteenth Century (2018) and the forthcoming William Brymner: Life & Work (2020).
+Her research explores art in Britain, Canada, and across the British Empire in the eighteenth and nineteenth centuries, and she is the author of Touring and Publicizing England’s Country Houses in the Long Eighteenth Century (2018) and William Brymner: Life & Work (2020).

 Canadian Online Art Book Project Commissioning Editor